Huawei in Berlin: Piloting the digital future

 Shenzhen, which was one of the fastest growing cities in the 2000s, is home to Huawei.
-What attracts a leading information and communications technology company to Berlin?
+What attracts them to Berlin?

 People come to Berlin’s vibrant startup scene from all over the world, there’s immense creativity and a strong focus on users and applications.
 Car sharing, flat sharing, major online fashion shops; Berlin is about living digitalization.
 We can pick up on the latest trends and developments right at the source.
 Huawei’s focus lies on providing the tools to make Berlin’s digitalization happen, through network infrastructure, the cloud and mobile devices.
 Berlin also has this experimental atmosphere.
 First live demos of 5G, the next mobile standard, were conducted in Berlin with our equipment.
 If you have a pilot project, do it in Berlin, because this is where the trends are set and people pay attention.

 “If you have a pilot project, do it in Berlin because this is where the trends are set and people pay attention.”

 Every country has its own approach to service.
 What will be special about the Huawei Customer Service Center in Berlin?